Fix Unallocated USB Drive

 Here’s a quick guide on fixing your unallocated USB drive using TestDisk:

-4. In the terminal window, select [CREATE] and hit Enter. creating log file on test disk
+4. In the terminal window, select [CREATE] and hit Enter (you can also select [No Log] if you don’t need a log).Choose [Create] to make a log file

 9. Select your partition and press P to reveal the partition files.
 Press Q to return to the partition list.
 After having selected your partition, press Enter.